seanbell/opensurfaces-segmentation-ui/README.md

 ![](https://github.com/seanbell/opensurfaces-segmentation-ui/blob/master/screenshot.png?raw=true)

-To run the demo, there are two versions: one with django, and one without.
+To run the demo, there are two versions: one with django, and one with no framework.
 The django version uses a dummy django server and compiles the website live as necessary.
 The non-django version is a flat html file extracted from the django version.

 ## Version 1: Run with Django (Ubuntu Linux)